EMAT31530/ai-group-project-the-meme-team/README.md

 wandb agent --count 1 uob_rocket_lander/rocketlander/w34jrc7s

-Nb: --count specifies the number of trainings to run, so change/ remove this for the agent to automatically run multiple trainings
+Note: --count specifies the number of trainings to run, so change/ remove this for the agent to automatically run multiple trainings

 ## Team Members:
 Dan Rodrigues